AvePoint/cloud-api/docs/docs/Use-Cases.md

 ## Streamline Partner Operations

-Businesses can manage their partners more efficiently via the Elements platform, leveraging the API to integrate and automate partner-related workflows, and enhance collaboration and operational efficiency between the organization and its partners.
+Service providers can manage their customers more efficiently via the Elements platform, leveraging the API to integrate and automate customer-related workflows, and enhance collaboration and operational efficiency between the organization and its customers.

 ## Comprehensive Backup Management